mui/mui-x/docs/data/tree-view/getting-started/getting-started.md

 ## Render your first component

-To make sure that everything is set up correctly, try rendering a `SimpleTreeView` component:
+To make sure that everything is set up correctly, try rendering a Simple Tree View component:

 {{"demo": "FirstComponent.js"}}